 “That guy?
 I know that little shit!
 He got pinched for DUI in the last roadblock we did!”

-That doesn’t surprise me.
+Which was what?
+A week ago?
+Well, that doesn’t surprise me.
 A lot of DUI drivers who fuck around and pretend they don’t understand what they’re being arrested for and it turns out they’ve been popped for it several times.
 They know exactly what’s going on.
 They’re total dickheads!

 “Arnie, log him in and put him on the machine.
 We’re going to stand by and make sure he doesn’t give you any trouble.”

 “Too late!
 He already yakked in my car!”

 That doesn’t surprise me, either.
 That dork is totally smashed and he knows it!

 “Get him over here.
 Conwell says he’s not a first-timer, so we know he’s done this before.
 Hey, guy?
 When we tell you to, you blow into the mouthpiece as hard as you can and don’t stop until we say so.
 Got it?”